prometheus/docs/content/docs/operating/integrations.md

 The [remote write](/docs/operating/configuration/#%3Cremote_write%3E) and [remote read](/docs/operating/configuration/#%3Cremote_read%3E)
 features of Prometheus allow transparently sending and receiving samples.
 This is primarily intended for long term storage.
-It is recommended that you perform careful evaulation of any solution in this space to confirm it can handle your data volumes.
+It is recommended that you perform careful evaluation of any solution in this space to confirm it can handle your data volumes.

   * [AppOptics](https://github.com/solarwinds/prometheus2appoptics): write